 Troop 1’s goals are the three primary aims of Scouting: 1.Growth in moral strength and character 2.Participating Citizenship 3.Development of physical, mental and emotional fitness

 Troop 1 uses the following eight methods to accomplish the aims of Scouting: 1.Ideals.The ideals of scouting are spelled out in the scout oath, law, motto, and slogan.
 2.Patrol Method.The patrol method gives scouts an experience in group living and participating citizenship.
 3.Outdoors.Scouting is designed to take place outdoors.
 4.Advancement.Scouting provides a series of skills to learn and goals to reach through the advancement method.
 5.Adult Association.Scouts learn from the examples set by their adult leaders.
 6.Personal Growth.As scouts plan their activities and progress toward their goals, they experience personal growth.
 7.Leadership Development.
 Boy scouts encourages each scout to learn and practice leadership skills.
 8.Uniform.The uniform makes the scout troop visible as a force for good, creates a positive youth image in the community, and gives scouts a sense of belonging.

 Troop Structure, Operations and Program

-Troop 1 Scouts are organized into Patrols, the basic structural unit of Scouting.Each Scout Patrol typically has six to eight boy members and is lead by a patrol-elected boy Patrol Leader and Assistant Patrol Leader.
+Troop 1 Scouts are organized into Patrols, the basic structural unit of Scouting.Each Scout Patrol typically has six to eight members and is lead by a patrol-elected scout Patrol Leader and Assistant Patrol Leader.

 Troop 1 seeks to provide every Scout with a significant opportunity to put leadership skills into action.
 To that end, elections are held twice a year.
 We believe that the boys themselves are the best judge of when they or their peers are ready take on the responsibility of leadership.
 At Troop 1 younger Scouts can, and often do, run for and succeed in leadership positions.